0%

 Texas lawmakers barred new red-light cameras in 2019.
 Yet four cities: Humble, Amarillo, Balcones Heights, and Leon Valley, still run cameras under pre-existing contracts that last several more years.

 Even there, the devices only activate when a sensor detects a car entering on red.
 They snap two or three photos and sometimes a postage-stamp video lasting a few seconds.
-No recording occurs unless a violation triggers the system, and raw files are tightly controlled by the vendor, not city staff.
+No recording occurs unless a traffic law violation triggers the system, and raw files are tightly controlled by the vendor, not city staff.

 If your crash happened near one of these intersections, act fast.
 Vendors purge data once citation deadlines pass.